HECVAT Category

 Does your staff (or a third party) have access to institutional data (e.g., financial, PHI, or other sensitive information) through any means?

-This question is asking whether your company's employees or any third-party contractors can access sensitive data belonging to the institution (the organization conducting the security assessment).
+Access to institutional data is the concern here, namely whether your staff or any third party can reach sensitive information such as financial records or PHI through any means.
 Sensitive institutional data includes personally identifiable information (PII), protected health information (PHI), financial records, student records, research data, or other confidential information.

 Will you handle personal data in a manner compliant with all relevant laws, regulations, and applicable institution policies?

-This question is asking whether your organization will comply with all applicable laws, regulations, and institutional policies when handling personal data.
+A commitment to lawful handling is what's sought here, namely whether you will manage personal data in line with all relevant laws, regulations, and applicable institution policies.
 Personal data refers to any information that can identify an individual, such as names, addresses, social security numbers, financial information, health records, etc.

 ResponseHub is the product I wish I had when I was a CTO